-Pasta e ceci, aka pasta and chickpeas, is a traditional Italian dish full of flavour and ready in 20 minutes.
+This Italian chickpea soup, aka pasta e ceci soup, is a traditional recipe full of flavour and ready in 20 minutes.

-This warm, comforting, and protein-rich pasta recipe is Italian comfort food at its finest.
+This warm, comforting, and protein-rich garbanzo bean soup recipe is Italian comfort food at its finest.

 There aren't many traditional Italian one-pot pasta recipes, but luckily pasta e ceci is one of them!